rohan843/CTFs/strategies.md

 ## Text Data - ASCII

 If we have ascii text data, it might be [caesar ciphered](https://cryptii.com/pipes/caesar-cipher) or [base64 encoded](https://www.base64decode.org/).
 A give away of base64 is `=` signs at the end.

+> All base64 strings' lengths need to be a multiple of 3.
+So, for some possible base64 encoded strings, we need to append `=`'s or prepend a dummy character such as `a` to get the decoding right.